Orepuki

-Orepuki in Southland, New Zealand is a small country township on the coast of Te Waewae Bay some 20 minutes from Riverton, 15 minutes from Tuatapere and 50 minutes from Invercargill that sits at the foot of the Longwood Range.
+Orepuki in Southland, New Zealand is a small country township on the coast of Te Waewae Bay some 20 minutes from Riverton / Aparima, 15 minutes from Tuatapere and 50 minutes from Invercargill that sits at the foot of the Longwood Range.
 Once a thriving gold mining settlement of 3000 people, today Orepuki is something of a ghost town with an assortment of abandoned stores, goldmining relics and sluicing scars as the only reminders of its former glory.

 History

 In pre-European times, local Māori used the unique and highly prized garnet gemstones on the beach to polish and sharpen their 'toki' or adzes/axes.

-According to Maori history several Ngati Mamoe Maori were killed by a tsunami while walking along the beach near Orepuki in the 1820s.
+According to Māori history several Kāti Māmoe Māori were killed by a tsunami while walking along the beach near Orepuki in the 1820s.
 They had been gathering fish at the Waiau River mouth in autumn as provisions for the winter period.
 The beach runs between the sea and a line of cliffs meaning that only a moderate tsunami of 2–4 metres high would have been needed to cause so many deaths.
 The likely source of the tsunami could have been an earthquake on the Fiordland or Puysegur faults.
 There are questions around the exact date of this event as it is reliant entirely on unverified unnamed sources.